tanisecarvalho/horns-on-fire/README.md

 * [This code](https://www.w3schools.com/howto/howto_css_image_effects.asp) was used to apply the blur filter on the album cover category.

+* [This article](https://dev.to/codebubb/how-to-shuffle-an-array-in-javascript-2ikj) was used to understand about shuffle arrays and adapt to shuffle answers on the game.

 * [Emoji Cursor](https://www.emojicursor.app/) was used to change the cursor to 🤘 when mouse hovering the answer options.

 * I used [Kera Cudmore](https://github.com/kera-cudmore/readme-examples) tutorial to improve my README.md file.